 Cleopatra was the naughty minx of Egypt who wasn't afraid to commit her assets to win an objective.
-When its entry was prepared, it seemed only fitting to do her, if you'll pardon the expression, as a follow up to a prior entry on Caesar.
+When the original entry was prepared, it seemed only fitting as a follow up to a prior entry on Caesar.
 After all, one of the men Cleopatra skillfully influenced with her brand experience was Gaius Julius Caesar.
 Not to mention the fact that she was simply one of history's deliciously bad girls who consciously and brilliantly cultivated her brand.Kicking this off, we need to be accurate.
 Our Cleo was, in fact, one of seven Cleopatras.
 Formally she was Cleopatra VII Philopator, and pretty much accepted as the last effective pharaoh of Egypt.
 Now, this next bit might ordinarily be a who cares type of fact, but it later plays into how smart Cleopatra really was.
 As the last of the Ptolemaic dynasty, she descended from Ptolemy, a trusted general of Alexander the Great.
 So it's important to know that Cleopatra wasn't Egyptian, she was Greek, or to split hairs, Macedonian.

 The short answer to how non-Egyptians came to rule Egypt is that Alexander died without naming an heir.
-His empire was sliced up and Ptolemy wound up with Egypt.
-Throughout their reign, the Ptolemies only spoke Greek, in fact refusing to speak Egyptian.
-However, our Cleo was kinda cool from an Egyptian perspective since she did learn to speak Egyptian.
-And, she entrenched her brand into Egyptian culture.
+His empire was sliced up and Egypt wound up in Ptolemy's piece of the pie.
+Throughout their reign, the Ptolemies only spoke Greek, refusing to speak Egyptian.
+However, our Cleo was kinda cool from an Egyptian perspective since she did learn to read and speak Egyptian.
+And, she embedded Egyptian culture into her personal brand.

-While never compared to the beauty of say, Helen of Troy, what floated the boats of the men around Cleopatra were her wit, charm, and "sweetness in the tones of her voice."
-Combined with her youth, sensuality, and exuberance, she was a force with which to contend.
+While never compared to the beauty of, say, Helen of Troy, what floated the boats of the men around Cleopatra were her wit, charm, and "sweetness in the tones of her voice."
+Her intellect combined with youth, sensuality, and exuberance, made Cleopatra a force with which to contend.

 Nowadays we call it the "it factor."